flukadocker/fluka_wsl/README.md

     Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

-When the command asks, reboot the PC, to finalaze the installation.
+When the command asks, reboot the PC to finalaze the installation.

 ### 2. Install Ubuntu Linux from the Microsoft Store
 In the *Microsoft Store*, search for *Ubuntu* and click on the *Get* button.
 The installation will start automatically.